breadthe/chasingcode.dev/source/_posts/2024-04-16-apple-migration-assistant-mac-2024.md

 ## What needed some tweaking

 Some of the apps were made for **x86** and required **Rosetta** on the M3.
 I opted to uninstall them, and then downloaded the **ARM** version.
-Unfortunately certain apps are still missing an Apple Silicon build, thus requiring Rosetta (looking at you Garmin Express).
+Unfortunately certain apps are still missing an Apple Silicon build, thus requiring Rosetta (looking at you Garmin Express and Steam).

 A few more that I had to replace with Apple Silicon versions are: 1Password, and JetBrains Toolbox.

 At the **command line** (I use Warp for my terminal) I had a couple of issues.
 Bear in mind that all of these are related to migrating from an Intel machine to an Apple Silicon machine, and not really caused by the Assistant.

 My **Node** version wasn't compatible with the new machine.
 It gave a `zsh: bad CPU type in executable: node` error.
 This was fixed quickly by installing the latest version with Herd.

 **Homebrew** gave a `Bad CPU type in executable` error when I ran it.
 I uninstalled it, then reinstalled it.
 In my `.zprofile` I replaced `eval $(/usr/local/bin/brew shellenv)` with `eval "$(/opt/homebrew/bin/brew shellenv)"`.